-Windows NT+ services use will let you:
+Windows 2000+ services let you:

 Note 2: On Windows Vista and later you should start the program with elevated administrator privileges.